 Brake warning lights are usually in red text, which indicates a serious problem with the your brakes (main or emergency brakes).
 Make sure to schedule an appointment if you notice this issue.

 If the temperature warning light symbol is red, it indicates your engine has overheated.
-A blue light means the coolant temperature is too low.
+A blue light can mean a low temperature.
 Red and blue blinking means there is an electrical wiring malfunction.

 Battery charging system warning light can mean either a bad battery or a failing alternator.
 Either way, you may start to notice an issue with how your vehicle starts, so make sure to bring it in as soon as possible.